 A gay police officer is suing his department claiming he experienced discrimination on the basis of his sexual orientation.

-He alleges bosses targeted him with a year-long bullying campaign and furthermore, after reporting the unlawful conduct, it became worse.
+He alleges bosses targeted him with a year-long bullying campaign.

 Gay police officer target of offensive remarks

 He claims two sergeants at his police station regularly commented about his sexual orientation.

 For example, calling him a “queen” and “too dramatic”.

 Additionally, one suggested a sexual relationship existed between Mannix and another gay officer at the station.

 As a result of Mannix saying something the sergeant believed stereotypically gay, he remarked:

 “Ugh, you gays!” together with “God, you gays!”.

 Lawyer Lawrence Organ accused the sergeant of mocking Mannix’s hair style and physical appearance by making belittling comments.

 For example, “Is that hair big enough?!” together with “How much do you weigh?
 One hundred pounds soaking wet?”